Voice Agent

 ```

 Lists all currently active calls across the workspace.
-Active call state is maintained in a distributed registry - any API pod can serve this request regardless of which pod handles the call.
+Active call state is maintained in a distributed registry, so any API pod can serve this request regardless of which pod handles the call.

 ### Call History